LeunensMichiel/eagle-air/markdown/en/privacybeleid.md

 ---
 date: '2022-06-21'
 title: Privacy Statement
-description: Privacy policy of site
+description: Privacy policy of Eagle Air.
 ---

 Eagleair.be is a website of Eagle Air Agencies nv.